 Japan is highly engaged in the OECD’s BEPS consultations due to its G20 and the OECD memberships.
-Tsugumasa Asakawa, Director General of the International Bureau of Japan’s Ministry of Finance (MOF) for Policy Planning and Co-ordination, is the current chair of the OECD’s Committee on Fiscal Affairs.
-The minister is not only leading the discussion of international tax matters at the OECD level, he and other MOF officials are actively working to garner support for the BEPS initiative domestically.
+Tsugumasa Asakawa, the former Director General of the International Bureau of Japan’s Ministry of Finance (MOF) for Policy Planning and Co-ordination, is a former chair of the OECD’s Committee on Fiscal Affairs.
+The minister not only led the discussion of international tax matters at the OECD level but also actively worked with other MOF officials to garner support for the BEPS initiative domestically.

 Japan currently has tax rules in place that specifically address three OECD BEPS Action Plan items: